Tejash11/Surya_Suvidha/README.md

 5) Apart from that, Solar panels produces maximum energy when they work with maximum efficiency where optimal angle plays a major role.
 Hence, to show optimal angle we will be using 3D solar panel model so user can visualize the angle better.

+6) Surya Suvidha will be providing all the government schemes which can compensate their investment cost to the lowest.
+   Highlight - In 2019, India launched the PM-KUSUM scheme: a major initiative to promote solar-powered irrigation, thereby boosting farmer well-being and transitioning to clean      energy.

+7) Users can also calculate their bills by using billcaclulator which we will provide in our application and apart from that we do allow users to view/pay their electricity bills    by a one tap redirection.

+We understand today that humanity's use of fossil fuels is severely damaging our environment.
+Fossil fuels cause local pollution where they are produced and used, and their ongoing use is causing lasting harm to the climate of our entire planet.
+This is right time for everyone of us to move towards cleaner source energy which is green, reliable and lessharmful.
+MAKE YOUR FARM SOLAR!
+MAKE YOUR HOME SOLAR!
+MAKE YOUR INDIA SOLAR!